DWALab/Phindr3D/Manuals/Phindr3D_Python_UserManual.md

 <br>

 - Note: Phindr3D is designed for multichannel 3D images.
 The regular expression MUST have a "Channel" group for the channel number and a "Stack" group for the z plane number.
+  To see examples of regular expression usage press Show Example.
 ### <ins>Organoid Contour Segmentation</ins>

 - Ensure that the images for segmentation are in a dedicated folder, separate from other images (e.g. D:\ ... \experiment1\OrganoidsForSegmentation\).